jsreport/website/views/learn/docs/get-started.md

 ##Defining report template

-Report template together with the rendering process is the hearth of jsreport.
-Template defines how will the result report look like and it's used together with input data every time you render a new report.
+Report template is together with the rendering process the heart of jsreport.
+Template defines how the result report is going to look like and is used together with input data every time you render a new report.
 You can create report template again in jsreport studio using `actions/create template` menu.
-When is the template created you can immediately add sample data you previously created.
+When the template is created you can immediately add sample data you previously created.

 <a href="http://jsreport.net/img/sample-data-selection.png" target="_blank">
 <img src="http://jsreport.net/img/sample-data-selection.png" alt="sample data selection" style="width: 150px;"/>